 Achieving the potential of genome editing

-Genome editing is an umbrella term for a range of tools[i] that enable precise changes to the genome of an organism.
+Genome editing is an umbrella term for a range of tools[i] that enables changes at targeted sites in the genome of an organism.
 Applied worldwide by researchers in academia, governmental research institutions and industry, these innovations represent a promising next step in research towards beneficial uses in medicine, agriculture and the bio-economy aimed at addressing some of society’s grand challenges.

 While researchers, academia, industry and regulatory authorities have in-depth understanding of genome editing in terms of the underlying science and resulting benefits and challenges, this knowledge has not yet been fully passed on to the general public.

-Public engagement and regulatory clarity would help ensure that Europe, together with the rest of the world, can reap the great societal and economic benefits that genome editing can bring.
+Public engagement and proportionate regulatory policies would help ensure that Europe, together with the rest of the world, can reap the great societal and economic benefits that genome editing can bring.

 Current and future developments enabled by genome editing

-Researchers in public and private institutions across Europe and the globe have embraced genome editing because it is precise, efficient, versatile and provides ample opportunities to develop new and improve existing processes and products in the areas of healthcare, the bio-economy, and plant and livestock breeding, all to the benefit of society and the environment.
-In certain cases, genome editing makes it possible to obtain products comparable or indistinguishable from those produced by natural processes and conventional techniques, such as mutagenesis.
+Researchers in public and private institutions across Europe and the globe have embraced genome editing because it is more precise, efficient, versatile and provides ample opportunities to develop new and improve existing processes and products in the areas of healthcare, the bio-economy, and food & feed, all to the benefit of society and the environment.
+In certain cases, genome editing makes it possible to obtain products comparable or indistinguishable from those produced by natural processes and conventional methods, such as classical mutagenesis.

-A host of potential fields of application exist for genome editing, from the development and production of medicines and therapies, diagnostic agents, and vaccines for treatment of human diseases; to bio-based chemicals and bio-energy for better environmental stewardship; to nutrient-enriched and stress-resilient crops for fighting food waste and food insufficiency, and beyond.
-For example, therapeutic tools for recognising specific viral DNA and eradicating HIV proviruses, production of bio-based chemicals, like lactic acid and succinic acid, for replacing petrochemical building blocks, and non-bruising potatoes for reducing food waste have already been developed.
+A host of potential fields of application exist for genome editing, from the development and production of medicines and therapies, diagnostic agents, and vaccines for treatment of human diseases; to bio-based chemicals and bio-energy for better environmental stewardship; to nutrient-enriched and stress-resilient crops for fighting food insufficiency, and beyond.
+For example, therapeutic tools for recognising specific viral DNA, production of bio-based chemicals, like lactic acid and succinic acid, for replacing petrochemical building blocks, and non-bruising potatoes for reducing food waste have already been developed.

 Over the past decade, the European Commission[ii] and EU Member States’ regulatory[iii] and scientific[iv] bodies have been following and closely analysing the development of genome editing tools and applications.
-In particular, whether the EU framework regulating the use of existing methods for genetic modification[v] applies to products produced by means of genome editing, has been a subject of continuous assessment, albeit without coming to a conclusion on policy.
+In particular, whether the EU framework regulating the use of existing methods for genetic modification[v] applies to products produced by means of genome editing, has been a subject of continuous discussions.

 Considerations for defining the best path forward for EU scientists, businesses, patients, and consumers

-Only a proportionate, predictable, fit-for-purpose and science-based policy approach, providing equal regulatory treatment to equivalent products, will enable the tremendous potential of genome editing to benefit citizens, the economy and the environment.
+Only a proportionate, predictable, fit-for-purpose and science-based policy approach, providing equal regulatory treatment to equivalent products independent of their production method, will enable to leverage the full potential of genome editing to benefit citizens, the economy and the environment.

-EuropaBio calls upon European decision-makers to create platforms to ensure consumer confidence and to provide regulatory clarity to enable innovation for developing products by genome editing methods.
+EuropaBio calls upon European decision-makers to take policy action.
+The European Commission should take an active role in bringing stakeholders together and should provide proportionate regulatory policies to enable innovation for developing products by genome editing methods.

 To this end, EuropaBio calls for:

-- an inclusive, fact-based platform for dialogue, information sharing and trust building to be set up by the European Commission that brings together the EU Member States, industry, public researchers, academia and civil society;
+- a fact-based platform for dialogue, information sharing and trust building to be set up by the European Commission that brings together policy makers, public researchers, civil society and industry;

 [i] Genome editing methods allow for precise changes at targeted sites and include inter alia ODM (oligonucleotide directed mutagenesis), and a range of site directed nucleases (SDNs) such as CRISPR-Cas (Clustered regularly interspaced short palindromic repeats) and TALEN (Transcription activator-like effector nucleases) and ZFN (Zinc Finger Nucleases).